jfacchini/rust-workshop/5_web-assembly/README.md

 ## Add a new Todo

-Implement a callback to a `onkeypress` event triggered by the `<input />` element.
+- Implement a callback to an `onkeypress` event triggered by the `<input />` element.
-This callback should emit a `NewInputEntered` event that should be listened to by the parent element.
+- This callback should emit a `NewInputEntered` event when the "Enter" key was pressed and also reset the input to a blank value.
-The parent element listens to the event using a Callback and update the `TodoListState`
+- The parent element of `AddTodo` listens to the event using a callback and update the state with the list where the new todo was added.